afs/rdf-delta/docs/ha-fuseki.md

   java -jar delta-fuseki.jar -port 3535 --conf config-2.ttl
 ```

-To help further distriniguish the server for this demo, the dataset is
+To help further distiniguish the server for this demo, the dataset is
 called `ds2`.
-It woudl normally be the same name if the two servers are
+It would normally be the same name if the two servers are
-behidn a load balancer.
+behind a load balancer.

 The second  SPARQL endpoint is `http://localhost:3535/ds2`.

-Query that server and it should already the same data:
+Query the server and it should already have the same data:

 ```
   s-query --service http://localhost:3535/ds2 --output=text 'SELECT * { ?s ?p ?o }'